Frequently Asked Questions

 We suggest keeping the colours and fabrics light.
 For wedding photos that pop, caribbean colours are beautiful in photos.
 Think of sand, sea, sun & shells when picking a colour palate.
 Also, there is nothing worse than mopping up sweaty faces, and trying to get smiles out of a miserable wedding party who are wrapped up in hot, unbreathable layers while they bake in the Mexican sun!
 Natural fibers like cotton and linen are great.
 Check out the blog for tons more advice on what to wear to your beach wedding.

-The short answer: You do.
-You can print and share your wedding photos to your heart’s content!
-However, since this is also our business, there are three caveats.
+The short answer: We do.
+However, you can print and share your wedding photos to your heart’s content!
+But there are 3 caveats:

 - We ask that you please never, ever sell our photos.

-- Please contact us first before submitting your wedding to an online publication.
-Of course we love the publicity, so allow us to help as we know the best practices to follow in order to get featured.
+- Please obtain our written permission before submitting your wedding to an online publication.
+Of course, we love the publicity, so allow us to help as we know the best practices to follow in order to get featured.

 - Kindly credit us when using our photography on your favorite social media platforms.